 Two hundred to three hundred volunteers are utilized to prepare and serve the meals.
 Christmas gifts are provided to children at the Christmas Banquet.

-The Distribution Center - is used to receive, store, sort and distribute your donated items.
+The Donation Center - is used to receive, store, sort and distribute your donated items.
 Everyone who receives help from Community Ministries is screened before receiving help.
 Case Management is provided to the families receiving help to provide for their immediate and ongoing needs.
 As a means of instilling “community and service”, men from the Men’s Center serve in the Distribution Center.

 The Mission provides two trucks to pickup donations and in-kind gifts.
 All donations of clothing, household items and appliances given to the Gospel Rescue Mission by the community are distributed free to those who have needs.

 Family Services – was developed to meet the needs of local residents who are not homeless, but who have limited financial resources to provide for their families.
 Food Boxes are distributed free to those who have a need and contain approximately three meals..
 The Mission is averaging 50 to 80 food boxes each week.

 Good Shepherd Project - is the arm of Community Ministries that reaches out into the community to the poor, needy and homeless.